-The deacon shall normally serve the congregation or ministry to which he/she is assigned for a maximum of eight to ten hours per week without stipend, or other compensation.
-The Diocese is currently in a state of discernment regarding this question, however.
-If our Diocesan community determines a stipend should be given to those serving in the diaconate, that stipend will likely be modest and will be paid from the Diocesan budget.
+The deacon shall normally serve the congregation or ministry to which they are assigned for a maximum of eight to ten hours per week without stipend, or other compensation.
+The dioceses are currently in a state of discernment regarding this question, however.
+If our diocesan community determines a stipend should be given to those serving in the diaconate, that stipend will likely be modest and will be paid from the diocesan budget.

-It is expected that the deacon will be reimbursed by the parish or ministry for expenses related to his/her service, including reimbursement for mileage for all travel, with the exception of regularly scheduled worship services at the parish (reimbursement shall occur at the IRS rate for employees), expenses of attending diocesan convention, and the annual deacons' conference.
+It is expected that the deacon will be reimbursed by the parish or ministry for expenses related to their service, including reimbursement for mileage for all travel, with the exception of regularly scheduled worship services at the parish (reimbursement shall occur at the IRS rate for employees), expenses of attending diocesan convention, and the annual deacons' conference.
 All questions of reimbursement should be specifically addressed in the deacon's agreement.
-The congregation shall also provide some funding for continuing education for the deacon (books, video rental, courses, the NAAD convention, etc.), at an amount to be jointly agreed upon in advance by the deacon, bishop, and presbyter.
+The congregation shall also provide some funding for continuing education for the deacon (books, video rental, courses, the AED convention, etc.), at an amount to be jointly agreed upon in advance by the deacon, bishop, and presbyter.